-In Alabama on Tuesday, it was a Republican who seemed to pay a price for running afoul of Trump.
-Roby fell short of the 50 percent threshold required to win outright, after withdrawing support for Trump in 2016 following the release of the “Access Hollywood” tape in which he boasted of sexually assaulting women.
+In Alabama on Tuesday, it was a Republican who hoped to survive running afoul of Trump.
+Rep. Martha Roby was trying to keep her seat after withdrawing support for Trump in 2016 following the release of the “Access Hollywood” tape in which he boasted of sexually assaulting women.

-Regardless of which Republican is on the ballot for Roby’s deep-red district in November, the seat is highly unlikely to fall into Democratic hands.
+Regardless of which Republican is on the ballot for this deep-red district in November, the seat is highly unlikely to fall into Democratic hands.

 The race to replace Lujan Grisham in the House included Deb Haaland, who was campaigning to be the first Native American woman in Congress.
 Haaland, a former state Democratic Party chairwoman, has far outpaced her rivals in fundraising for a seat that is expected to remain blue.